CinnoxGitHub/VIsitorSampleApp/README.md

 val core = CinnoxVisitorCore.initialize(this, serviceId)
 ```

-4. Add CinnoxVisitorCoreListener and register it when you need to know initialization end.
+4. Add CinnoxVisitorCoreListener and register it when you need to know the initialisation end.
 ```kotlin
  private val mCoreListener: CinnoxVisitorCoreListener = object : CinnoxVisitorCoreListener{
         override fun onInitializationEnd(success: Boolean, throwable: Throwable?) {